- Education, Training & Outreach

-At the Massachusetts General Hospital's (MGH) Memory Disorders Unit, we provide a free monthly support group for caregivers of patients with dementia in conjunction with the hospital's Department of Social Services.
-For more information about this group, please contact bmaxam [ at ] partners [dot] org (Barbara H. Maxam), LSW, at 617-724-0055.
+At the Massachusetts General Hospital's (MGH) Memory Disorders Unit, we provide a free monthly support group (4th Wednesday of the month except November (3rd Wed) & December (3rd Wed)) for caregivers of patients with dementia.
+For more information about this group, please contact lyap [ at ] partners [dot] org (Liang Yap, PhD.)

 Massachusetts General PrimeCare is a comprehensive fee-for-service elder care program for patients and employees of the MGH.
 In addition to the coordination of medical care, the program also provides guidance on financial, legal and insurance matters and a variety of services to support the physical and emotional well-being of elderly individuals and their loved ones.

 The Senior Health-Geriatric Medicine Unit of the MGH has an active Senior HealthWISE ("Wellness, Involvement, Support & Education") community benefit program that hosts free health and wellness lectures, films, workshops, health screenings, exercise programs and support groups to benefit the well-being of age 60+ older adults who live in the hospital's neighborhood.
 For more information about the Unit's program, please visit www.massgeneral.org/geriatrics.

 The Massachusetts ADRC is an active supporter of our local Alzheimer's Association (MA/NH chapter) in its ranges of programs and services for residents in the New England region.
 The chapter may be contacted at 617-868-6718.
 Its 24-hour national Helpline is available at 1-800-272-3900.